-2. Family.
+2. Family

 - a.
-In conformance with State law, employees shall be granted permission to use accrued sick leave to attend to the illness of a child, parent or spouse/domestic partner of the employee.
+In conformance with State law, employees shall be granted permission to use accrued sick leave to attend to the illness of a child, parent, grandparent, grandchild, sibling or spouse/domestic partner of the employee.
 All conditions and restrictions placed by the employer upon the use by an employee of sick leave also shall apply to the use by an employee of such leave to attend to any illness of his or child, parent or spouse/domestic partner.
-As used in this paragraph "child" means a biological, foster or adopted child, step-child, a legal ward, or a child of a person standing in loco parentis; "parent" means a biological, foster or adoptive parent, a stepparent or a legal guardian. - b.
-Effective the date of ratification of this contract, an employee may use all accrued sick leave to care for a family member as defined above. - c.
+As used in this paragraph "child" means a biological, foster or adopted child, step-child, a legal ward, or a child of a person standing in loco parentis "parent" means a biological, foster or adoptive parent, a step-parent or a legal guardian. - b.
+Effective the date of ratification of this contract, an employee may use all accrued sick leave to care for a family member as defined above.

 The department head or designee may require certification from a physician of the adequacy of the reason for any absence.

-D. Limitations on Use.
+D. Limitations on Use

-- 1. Sick leave may not be used for willfully self-inflicted illness or injury, for illness or injury resulting from misconduct, or for illness or injury sustained on leave of absence. - Accrued sick leave may be prorated and added to Workers' Compensation temporary disability benefits in order to provide a compensation level equal to the employee's normal pay. - 3.
-An employee enrolled in the PORAC Long Term Disability Plan shall be allowed to receive the LTD benefit after the required plan waiting period of thirty (30) calendar days for non-industrial related disabilities and sixty (60) calendar days for industrial disability and will not be required to exhaust all accrued sick leave prior to receiving LTD benefits.
+- 1. Sick leave may not be used for willfully self-inflicted illness or, injury, for illness or injury resulting from misconduct, or for illness or injury sustained on leave of absence. - 2.
+Accrued sick leave may be prorated and added to Workers' Compensation temporary disability benefits in order to provide a compensation level equal to the employee's normal pay. - 3.
+An employee enrolled in the PORAC Long-Term Disability Plan shall be allowed to receive the LTD benefit after the required plan waiting period of thirty (30) calendar days for nonindustrial related disabilities and sixty (60) calendar days for industrial disabilities and will not be required to exhaust all accrued sick leave prior to receiving LTD benefits. - E. Sick leave may only be accrued up to a maximum balance of 1440 hours.